14 - 19 years

 MY ENGLISH IS NOT THAT GOOD… IS THIS OK?

-*Before applying, please contact us to make sure the camp to Salzburg, Austria is suitable for your age and experience.
+If in doubt, please use the live chat in the corner to make sure the camp in Salzburg, Austria is suitable for your age and experience.